Endocrine Disorders: Signs, Causes, and Modern Treatments

 What is the Endocrine System?

 The endocrine system consists of glands that release hormones into the bloodstream.
-These hormones regulate various bodily functions such as metabolism, growth, and sexual development.
-Key glands in the endocrine system include the pituitary gland, thyroid gland, adrenal glands, pancreas, and gonads (ovaries and testes).
+These hormones regulate various bodily functions, including metabolism, growth, and sexual development.
+Key glands in the endocrine system include the pituitary gland, the thyroid gland, the adrenal glands, the pancreas, and the gonads (ovaries and testes).

 Diabetes Mellitus

 Diabetes mellitus is perhaps the most well-known endocrine disorder.
 It occurs when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.
-There are two main types: Type 1 and Type 2 diabetes.
+There are two main types of diabetes: Type 1 and Type 2.

-• Type 1 Diabetes: This is an autoimmune condition where the immune system attacks the insulin-producing cells in the pancreas.
+• Type 1 Diabetes: This is an autoimmune condition in which the immune system mistakenly attacks the insulin-producing cells in the pancreas.

 • Type 2 Diabetes: This is more common and is often associated with lifestyle factors such as obesity and lack of physical activity.